JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

 .. warning::

    * This subsection is just for your information, please go to the dedicated following subection to configure and compile your code.

+During the first Meso-NH's compilation, almost all the numerical schemes and all the physical parameterizations are compiled and it is then in namelist (during simulations) that we choose the type of numerical scheme and physical parameterization.
+In the Meso-NH language, we say that we compile the **MASTER**.
+This compilation is quite long, more than 20 minutes in 1 core in O2.

+When you want to modify the code contained in the Meso-NH's package, you create a folder containing the modified code and you compile only the modified code: in the Meso-NH language we say that we compile the **VER_USER**.
+This compilation is shorter than the MASTER one, it depends on how many sources are modified.

 For the configuration and the compilation processes, you will use following commands :